walidbenf/minitalk/README.md

 # minitalk
+## Summary:
-### The purpose of this project is to code a small data exchange program using UNIX signals.
+The purpose of this project is to code a small data exchange program using UNIX signals.

 ![Build Status](https://app.travis-ci.com/travis-ci/travis-web.svg?branch=master)